Deeping Fen: Civil engineers

 John Grundy, Jr., took over as Surveyor of Works after the death of his father in 1748, and spent nearly £10,000 on repairs to the Deeping Bank and the Country bank between then and 1764.
 He rebuilt Perry's sluice on the Welland soon after 1750, with taller doors and a set of tide gates to prevent the tide moving upstream.
 In 1755 three more drainage mills were built on Hills Drain, while a sluice on the Forty Foot Drain followed in 1758.
 From 1759 to 1761 he was engaged in lowering the bed of the Welland below the outfall sluice by 2.5 ft.
 After 1764, Thomas Hogard became the Surveyor of Works, but Grundy continued to act as a consultant engineer.

 Hogard devised a scheme to cut a new channel from the junction of the Welland and the Glen to Wyberton, on the estuary of the River Witham below Boston.
 At the end of the 7.5 mi cut, there would be a huge sluice and a navigation lock.
 The Adventurers asked Thomas Tofield for a second opinion, who suggested a shorter 5 mi cut from Spalding to Fosdyke.
 They requested help from Grundy, who proposed a 1.5 mi cut to Fosdyke, and that the outfall of Vernatt's drain should be moved downstream as his father had suggested.
 Improvements to the drain were carried out under an act of Parliament obtained in 1774, and an act was obtained in 1794 to sanction the Wyberton cut, although the work was not carried out, and Grundy's shorter cut was built under a new act of 1801.

 The fen was inundated in 1798, and the civil engineers William Jessop and John Rennie were asked to assist the local engineers Edward Hare and George Maxwell.
 There was a clear understanding that the outfalls were too high to allow proper drainage by gravity, and two possible solutions were considered.
 The first was an outfall at a lower level, which would involve hugh expense in its construction, and the second, favoured by Jessop and Rennie, was the provision of steam pumping engines at Pode Hole.
 These would pump water from the internal drains of the fen to Vernatt's Drain, and the lower internal water levels would allow the existing wind-powered drainage mills to work efficiently.
-A report was produced, which formed the basis for the Deeping Fen Act of 1801.
+A report was produced, which formed the basis for the Deeping Fen Act 1801.
 The channel of the Welland above Spalding was made deeper, the north bank was made stronger, and the North and South Drove Drains which crossed the fen to join Vernatt's Drain at Pode Hole were made deeper.
 At the time there were no steam engines working in the fens, and Rennie's recommendation of a steam pumping station at Pode Hole was not implemented.